picocms/picocms.github.io/in-depth/upgrade-pico-21.md

 As with basically all Pico releases, we also improved some of Pico's Twig filters and functions.
 Themes can now use the new `url` Twig filter.
 It allows you to replace URL placeholders (like `%base_url%`) in arbitrary strings.
 This is helpful together with meta variables, e.g. if you add `image: %assets_url%/stock.jpg` to the YAML header of a page, `{% raw %}{{ meta.image|url }}{% endraw %}` will return `https://example.com/pico/assets/stock.jpg`.
 Pico's `markdown` Twig filter now supports parsing a single line of Markdown. `{% raw %}{{ "Written by *John Doe*"|markdown() }}{% endraw %}` will return `<p>Written by <strong>John Doe</strong></p>`.
 If you want to get rid of the HTML paragraphs (i.e. `<p>…</p>`) simply pass the `singleLine` param to the `markdown` filter (e.g. `{% raw %}{{ "Written by *John Doe*"|markdown(singleLine=true) }}{% endraw %}`).

 ## Everything else that was happening…

-{% include gallery.html gallery='logo' %}

-Pico now has an official logo!
-A picture is worth a thousand words and thanks to [@type76][LogoCredits] and his amazing work, we can finally convey Pico's idea of creating websites using a single picture: Stupidly simple and blazing fast, making the web easy!

 For convenience we are introducing some new config variables with Pico 2.1.
 You can now manually specify the URLs to your `themes` (config `themes_url`; previously named `theme_url`), `plugins` (config `plugins_url`) and `assets` (config `assets_url`) directories.
 You can furthermore use these variables in both your Markdown files (using the placeholders `%themes_url%`, `%plugins_url%` and `%assets_url%`), in Pico's new `url` Twig filter (using the same placeholders), and in your Twig templates (using the Twig variables `{% raw %}{{ themes_url }}{% endraw %}`, `{% raw %}{ plugins_url }}{% endraw %}` and `{% raw %}{{ assets_url }}{% endraw %}`).
 Speaking of placeholders in your Markdown files: You can now use the `%config.*%` placeholders in your Markdown files to access your scalar config variables in Pico's `config/config.yml` (e.g. `%config.my_custom_setting%`).